jdereg/json-io/user-guide.md

     WriteOptions writeOptions = new WriteOptions().prettyPrint(true).writeLongsAsStrings(true);
     JsonWriter.toJson(root, writeOptions);

 To pass these to`JsonWriter.toJson(root, writeOptions)`set up a`WriteOptions`using the feature settings below.
-The`WriteOptions` contains all the "feature" sttings for json-io output JSON.
-Below, we show many of the
-`WriteOptions`APIs.
+The`WriteOptions`contains all the "feature" settings for json-io output JSON.
+Below, we show many of the `WriteOptions`APIs.
 You can view the Javadoc on`WriteOptions`for detailed information.
 The`WriteOptions`can be made stateless options by calling the`.build()`method.
 Once built, the options cannot be modified.
 If you have multiple`WriteOptions`features, you can set up distinct instances for each main usage.
-A`WriteOptions`isntance can be created from another`WriteOptions`instance (use "copy constructor" discussed below).
+A`WriteOptions`instance can be created from another`WriteOptions`instance (use "copy constructor" discussed below).
 ### Constructors
 #### WriteOptions()